nicolobo/nicolobo.github.io/index.md

 # Welcome!

-My name is Nicolás Varela García, I'm currently a PhD Student in Economic History and predoctoral fellow at Universidad Carlos III de Madrid (UC3M), where I assist in the teaching of several courses.
+My name is Nicolás Varela García, I'm currently a Predoctoral Fellow at Universidad Carlos III de Madrid (UC3M), where I assist in the teaching of several courses and I'm a student in the PhD program in Economic History.
 Previously I've been a Research Assistant at the project _Desarrollo de los mercados financieros españoles en el siglo XX_.

 You can find some of my info here (probably you're just looking for my CV or my contact, so I'll keep the gossip aside).